-We’ve been spending time looking at defining reality in our councils.
-We’ve looked at the culture that shapes our council and at the kind of people who are typically nominated and elected to our council.
+We’ve been spending time looking at defining reality in our boards (consistory/council).
+We’ve looked at the culture that shapes our board and at the kind of people who are typically nominated and elected to our council.

-Many of us will see a need at this point to take some steps forward—especially if we are to fully live into both the forms for ordination and Olson’s vision of a Church Council that is a community of spiritual leaders.
+Many of us will see a need at this point to take some steps forward—especially if we are to fully live into both the forms for ordination and Olson’s vision of a church board that is a community of spiritual leaders.

-To get to this place, church councils need to take two important steps.
+To get to this place, church boards need to take two important steps.

-First, they need to start nominating and choosing people for the church council who reflect the kind of people spoken of in our forms of ordination.
-Along with this, the nominees need to be people who are committed to the ministry that God has called that church to, who are committed to the values of the congregation, and who are willing to put aside their own agendas to discern God’s heart for the congregation.
+First, they need to start nominating and choosing people for the church board who reflect the kind of people spoken of in our forms of ordination.
+Along with this, the nominees need to be people who are committed to the ministry to which God has called that church, who are committed to the values of the congregation, and who are willing to put aside their own agendas to discern God’s heart for the congregation.

-Creating a mission order takes the time and the commitment of the council to pray, reflect, look at the church’s history, and study God’s words to create a solid and lasting order.
-Once the order is established, however, it becomes the guide for how the council does life together and creates a beloved community.
-As the council lives out this life together it brings life and health to the congregation in both word and example.
+Creating a mission order takes the time and the commitment of the board to pray, reflect, look at the church’s history, and study God’s words to create a solid and lasting order.
+Once the order is established, however, it becomes the guide for how the board does life together and creates a beloved community.
+As the board lives out this life together it brings life and health to the congregation in both word and example.